HannahJohns/rankinPlot/README.md

-# grottaBar
+# rankinPlot

-A small R utility for converting the output of table() commands to a rudimentary "Grotta Bar" for stroke research.
+A small R utility for plotting modified Rankin Score (mRS) data for stroke research.

+Currently supports:

+* Grotta Bars

 A "Grotta Bar" is a stacked proportional bar chart, rotated to be horizontal, with lines connecting the two groups.
 It is how primary outcome data is often represented in stroke research.